-The Official Shoreline Map at the time of SMP adoption, which illustrates the delineation of shoreline jurisdiction and environment designations in the Town, are available for review in the Planning Department.
-The Official Shoreline Map shall include the following language: "We hereby certify that this map constitutes the Official Shoreline Map as approved by Ordinance #571 of the Town of Rosalia and signed by its chair dated this 24th of November, 2015."
-The Official Shoreline Map may be updated administratively or through an SMP amendment as indicated in Subsections (E)(2-4) below.
+1. The Official Shoreline Map at the time of SMP adoption, which illustrates the delineation of shoreline jurisdiction and environment designations in the City, is available for review at Tekoa City Hall and is included in Appendix C. The Official Shoreline Map shall include the following language: "We hereby certify that this map constitutes the Official Shoreline Map as approved by Ordinance 823 of the City Council and signed by its chair dated this 19th of October, 2015."
+The Official Shoreline Map may be updated administratively or through an SMP amendment as indicated in Subsections (G)(2-4) below.
 The Department of Ecology will be provided with electronic files of the Official Shoreline Map when any updates are made.
-Minor mapping errors corrected administratively shall not be greater than 1.0 acre in size.
-If greater than 1.0 acre in size, a SMP amendment shall be completed within three years of finding the mapping error.
+Minor mapping errors corrected administratively shall not be greater

-- 2. Any areas within shoreline jurisdiction that are not mapped and/or designated due to minor mapping inaccuracies in the lateral extent of shoreline jurisdiction from the shoreline waterbody related to site-specific surveys of OHWM, floodway, and/or floodplain are automatically assigned the category of the contiguous waterward shoreline environment designation.
+- than 1.0 acre in size.
+If greater than 1.0 acre in size, a SMP amendment shall be completed within three years of finding the mapping error. - 2.
+Any areas within shoreline jurisdiction that are not mapped and/or designated due to minor mapping inaccuracies in the lateral extent of shoreline jurisdiction from the shoreline waterbody related to site-specific surveys of OHWM, floodway, and/or floodplain are automatically assigned the category of the contiguous waterward shoreline environment designation.
 Where the mapping inaccuracy results in inclusion of an unmapped associated wetland, that wetland shall be assigned an Urban Conservancy designation.
 Correction of these minor mapping inaccuracies may be made and incorporated into the Official Shoreline Map without an SMP amendment. - 3.
 All other areas of shoreline jurisdiction that were neither mapped as jurisdiction nor assigned an environment designation shall be assigned an Urban Conservancy designation until the shoreline can be redesignated through an SMP amendment process conducted consistent with WAC 173-26-100 and Section 7.9 (Amendment of Shoreline Master Program). - 4.
 The actual location of the OHWM, floodplain, floodway, and wetland boundaries must be determined at the time a development is proposed.
 Wetland boundary and OHWM determinations are valid for five years from the date the determination is made.
 Floodplain and floodway boundaries should be assessed using FEMA maps or the most current technical information available. - 5.
-In addition, any property or portion thereof shown in shoreline jurisdiction that is later found based on the most current information available at the time of an application to not meet the criteria for shoreline jurisdiction shall not be subject to the requirements of this SMP.
-The Official Shoreline Map is based on information available at the time of adoption of this SMP, but this SMP recognizes that better information about the locations of the OHWM, floodway, or associate wetlands, for example, may be developed at the site-specific scale and site conditions may change over time.
-Revisions to the Official Shoreline Map may be made as outlined in this Subsection E.5 without an SMP amendment.
+In addition, any property shown in shoreline jurisdiction that does not meet the criteria for shoreline jurisdiction (e.g., is more than 200 feet from the OHWM or floodway, is no longer in floodplain as documented by a Letter of Map Revision from FEMA, and does not contain associated wetlands) shall not be subject to the requirements of this SMP.
+Revisions to the Official Shoreline Maps may be made as outlined in this Subsection (G)(5) without an SMP amendment.